iTwin/presentation/packages/hierarchies/learning/PresentationRulesMigrationGuide.md

 <!-- END EXTRACTION -->

-See the [hierarchy definitions learning page](./IModelHierarchyDefinitions.md) for more information on how to create hierarchy definitions.
+See the [hierarchy definitions learning page](./imodel/HierarchyDefinition.md) for more information on how to create hierarchy definitions for [iModel hierarchy providers](./imodel/HierarchyProvider.md).

 ## Migrating hierarchy specifications